naomiehl/ComputerVision_FaceDetectionAnonymisation/README.md

 * Press b to detect eyes
 * Press c to apply GaussianBlur Filter
 * Press d to apply MedianBlur Filter
-* Press e to apply Bilteral Filter
+* Press w to apply Bilteral Filter
-* Press f to add a moustache
+* Press h to add a moustache
+* Press f to anonymize the eyes with black boxes
 * Press g to add eyes 👀
 * Press s to save the image in your computer